Workspace basics

 The menu

 There's a main menu at the workspace where you will find groups with all the actions that you can do at file level.
-Export, view and edit options and preferences among them.
+File, View, Edit, Preferences and Help.

 Zoom